 What is the da Vinci Decathlon?

 The da Vinci Decathlon began in 2005 as an exciting offshoot of the very successful da Vinci Program for gifted and talented students at Knox Grammar School.
-The Decathlon is designed to celebrate the academic gifts of Australian youth by providing an academic interschool gala day run in the spirit of an Olympic Decathlon and designed to challenge and stimulate the minds of school students.
-Students compete in teams of eight across the following 10 disciplines:
+The Decathlon is designed to celebrate the academic gifts of Australian youth by providing a stimulating and challenging competition run in the spirit of an Olympic Decathlon.

-- Mathematics – emphasis on problem solving, number patterns and logic puzzles
+- Mathematics – problem solving, number patterns and logic puzzles

 - English – spelling, word origins, definitions, textual analysis and writing tasks

-- Science – students engage with higher level scientific concepts to test their ability to apply them
+- Science – engage with higher level scientific concepts and test your ability to apply them

-- Code Breaking – students will decipher complex and mysterious codes
+- Code Breaking – decipher complex, mysterious codes

 - Engineering Challenge – a design task that tests problem solving skills, creativity and ingenuity

-Venue: Bishop Tyrrell Anglican College, 256 Minmi Road, Fletcher, NSW, Francis Batty Hall
+Venue: Bishop Tyrrell Anglican College - Francis Batty Hall.
+256 Minmi Road, Fletcher, NSW.

 - A Perpetual Trophy will be awarded to the school who places first in each year group division.